 Let’s look at some of the potential platforms now that you know what to strive for in an e-commerce platform.
 Here’s what we would pick:

 - Shopify – best for small businesses

-What’s more, is that Shopify offers a 14-day free trial and doesn’t require a credit card to get started.
-You don’t even need to choose a plan; simply sign up and start creating your business.
+What’s more, Shopify offers a 14-day free trial and doesn’t require a credit card to get started.
+You don’t even need to choose a plan; sign up and start creating your business.
 With their “Lite” plan, pricing starts at just $9 per month.
 This plan allows you to add a “purchase button” to any blog, website, or Facebook page you already have.

 2. Wix – best for startups

 Wix lets you sell both tangible and digital goods like most eCommerce platforms.
 It does, however, include features that will appeal to a wide range of enterprises.
 For example, customers can use booking tools to arrange appointments or register for classes.
 Wix Music also allows you to customize your music player, sell digital downloads, and track sales and performance statistics.